samuliohman/big_data_platform/assignment-2-907815/reports/Assignment-2-Report.md

 For testing, pipelines were run for at least two tenants (TenantA and TenantB).
 Performance metrics observed were:

-- **TenantA:** Average throughput of 1.78 MB/s with a 93% success rate (28 out of 30 processed files)
+- **TenantA:** Average throughput of 1.78 MB/s with a 100% success rate
-- **TenantB:** Average throughput of 1.65 MB/s with an 89% success rate (16 out of 18 processed files)
+- **TenantB:** Average throughput of 1.65 MB/s with an 100% success rate

-Most failures were due to oversized messages or transient network connectivity issues, and automatic retry mechanisms improved overall reliability.
 These results demonstrate effective isolation with acceptable performance differences across tenants.

 ### 5. Logging Features: